atet/learn/sed/README.md

 two.
 Death once had a near-Chuck-Norris experience.
 ```

-* Oops, didn't want to change the line numbers such as "`1.`" into text
+* Oops, we didn't want to change the line numbers such as "`1.`" into text
 * Let's add spaces before and after what we want to match to help make our pattern a bit more specific:
    * E.g. "`1.`" doesn't have a space before or after, so it shouldn't match